arcus/education_modules/demystifying_sql/demystifying_sql.md

 | ABC123     | 491272  | 7960004   | 2022-02-01 |
 | SMLE321    | 223618    | 8000412 | 2020-08-19 |

-The primary benefit of the **relational database** model is the ability to use columns containing the same data ("join keys") to create complex reports combining information from multiple tables.
+The primary benefit of the **relational database** model is the ability to use columns containing the same data (things like patient IDs) to create complex reports combining information from multiple tables.
 This enables users of the data to derive specific information from the data in highly customizable ways.

-Now that you have that background, you can think of **SQL** as the computer code (the "Language" in **S**tructured **Q**uery **L**anguage) that you can use to ask explicit questions (the "Query" in SQL) about the information in your Relational Database.
+Now that you have that background, you can think of SQL as the computer code (the "Language" in Structured Query Language) that you can use to ask explicit questions (the "Query" in SQL) about the information in your Relational Database.

 <div class = "hint">